thunkable/docs-thunkable-com/android/components/sensors/barcode-scanner.md

 ---

-The Barcode Scanner is a component that enables the phone to read barcodes and QR codes, a superpower that is in[high demand in China](http://nymag.com/selectall/2017/01/qr-codes-are-extremely-popular-in-china.html)
+The Barcode Scanner is a component that enables the phone to read barcodes and QR codes, a superpower that is in [high demand in China](http://nymag.com/selectall/2017/01/qr-codes-are-extremely-popular-in-china.html)

 ---